 Why Is My Air Conditioner Leaking Water?

-Because of the condensation process, having water leak is a common problem.
-We often get calls about an air conditioner leaking water inside or an air conditioner leaking water outside.
+Because of the condensation process, having water back up is a common problem.
+We often receive calls about an air conditioner leaking water inside or an air conditioner leaking water outside.
 Here’s why it happens:

 Drain Line Is Plugged